rmassidda/pds19-spo/report.md

 Identifying the data dependencies allows a *functional deconstruction* of the body of the loop:

-- the update of the local minimum of a particle depends on the result of the user provided function
+- the update of the local minimum of a particle depends on the result of the user-provided function
 - the computed value depends on the current position of the particle
 - the position depends on the current velocity
 - the velocity of a particle depends on the local and global minimum

-Given this functional dependencies, it could be possible to benefit of a *pipeline introduction* using a first stage capable to generate a stream from a collection.
+Given these functional dependencies, it could be possible to benefit from a *pipeline introduction* using a first stage capable to generate a stream from a collection.

 ![](img/pipe.png)

-Since the user provided $f$ function can be arbitrarily complex its service time could easily become the bottleneck of the pipeline.
+Since the user-provided $f$ function can be arbitrarily complex its service time could easily become the bottleneck of the pipeline.
 The proof of this intuition and the evidence of other bottlenecks could emerge during the *profiling* phase after the implementation.
-The performance could benefit so of a farm introduction.
+The performance could benefit so from a farm introduction.

 ![](img/farm.png)